 According to official TikTok statistics, its users are loyal and keep on returning to the app.
 Indeed, 90% of users use the app multiple times per day.

-6th Ranked Video Player / Editor in India
+27. 14th Ranked Video Player / Editor in Germany

 TikTok enjoyed a massive 500% increase in in-app spending between May 2018 and April 2019, taking it to $7.4 billion.
 It has undoubtedly continued to grow at a rapid pace since then.

-TikTok's user base still very closely matches that of Musical.ly.
-Most of its US users are young, with 25.8% aged between 18 and 24.
-A further 24.5% are aged 25-34, suggesting that many TikTok users have stayed with the app, despite reaching their 25th birthday.
+TikTok's user base still very closely matches that of its predecessor Musical.ly.
+Most of its US users are young, with 32.5% aged between 10 and 19, according to Statista.
+A further 29.5% are aged 20-29.

 68% of engaged TikTok users claim to have watched somebody else’s video in the last month.